 - Brag – I know this sounds counter-intuitive to what the rest of society wants you to believe is socially acceptable, but in an interview it is important that you brag.
 Yes, they will have your resumé and cover letter, but all that does is get you the interview.
 What gets you the job, is the interview itself.
 Assume they didn’t read your resumé or your cover letter at all.
 Tell them anything you think is relevant, they want to know why you’re great.
 If you won’t tell them how great you are, who will?
 That doesn’t mean that when they ask you to “please give an overview of your background and experiences that would make you a good candidate for the position” that you tell them your life’s story about how you became a musician when you were 4 years old and that you joined a band when you were 11, it just means that you need to tell them what is relevant up to that point.
 Start at your B.Mus or B.Mus.Ed and go from there.
 Keep in mind, there is such a thing as talking too much, but there is also such a thing as not talking enough.
 You just need to strike a balance without going overboard or holding back.

 - They will not ask to see your teaching portfolio – “I know, but my prof said…” – sorry, they won’t.
 However, bring one with you and be prepared to show examples from it at any time throughout the interview.
 Create opportunities for it to be showcased.
 If you don’t do this, they won’t see it.
-YouTube links of are great and so are sound files of your teaching.
+YouTube links of your teaching in action and sound files of your groups performing are also great to include.
 Leave it with them, if it comes down to you and another candidate, they will take a look at those.

 - They will not flat-out ask you what your philosophy of music education is – This doesn’t mean that you shouldn’t think about what you believe about music education, it just means you need to have a good grasp on it so that you can integrate it into the answers to the questions that will likely come up.
 Heads up! – Your teaching philosophy is not set in stone right now.
 It will change, and that is OK.